Distance sets bounds for polyhedral norms via effective dimension: Preliminaries

 As in \cite{stull2022pinned}, we describe the complexity of a point $x \in \R^d$ relative to a point $y \in \R^{d'}$ as the complexity of $x$ relative to an oracle set $A_y$ that encodes the binary expansion of $y$ in a standard way.
 We define

-Throughout the paper, we will often invoke the notion of ``randomness".
+Throughout the paper, we will often invoke the notion of (Martin--L\"{o}f) ``randomness."
 A point $x \in \R^d$ is \textit{random} with respect to an oracle $A$ if

-This also implies that each of the coordinates of $x$ are random with respect to each other and have complexity $1$ with respect to the oracle $A$.
-More quantitatively, for $t < r$, the symmetry of information \ref{lem:symmetry} implies that
+This also implies that each of the coordinates of $x$ is random with respect to the others and has effective Hausdorff dimension $1$ with respect to the oracle $A$.
+More quantitatively, for $t < r$, the symmetry of information (Lemma \ref{lem:symmetry}) implies that

 whence

 This means that the first $t$ digits of the binary expansion of $x$ ``do not help much" in the calculating the remaining $r-t$ digits, and that we would approximately need $(r-t)d$ bits to calculate them.
 In the proof of Theorem \ref{thm:example}, we will have occasion to choose collections of strings of digits that are random with respect to each other, but we can see from this discussion that such a choice is always possible.